kncrabtree/moments/README.md

 ### Batch Mode

-By using one of the options `-a`, `-m`, `-e`, or `-c`, the program will run in a batch mode, performing the calculation for the parent and all selected isotopologues at once.
+By using one of the options `-t`, `-a`, `-m`, `-e`, or `-c`, the program will run in a batch mode, performing the calculation for the parent and all selected isotopologues at once.
 By default, this mode does not generate plots or individual csv output files; instead, the spectroscopic parameters for all isotopologues are printed in one common csv file.
 The individual output files and/or plots may be generated using the `-bf` flag, in which the desired output directory should be provided.
 It will be created if it does not exist.
-An example command and output is shown in the file `examples/aceteldehyde-subs/acetaldehyde-output.csv`.
+Example commands and outputs are shown in the `examples/aceteldehyde-subs/` and `examples/ocs/` folders.

 The modes provided are:
+- `-t/--threshold-subs`: Perform calculations for all isotopologues with natural abundances greater than a given fractional abundance threshold.
 - `-a/--auto-subs`: Perform single isotopic subsitutions for all atoms of the elements listed, using the second most common isotope for each element.
 - `-m/--manual-subs`: Perform single isotopic substitutions for each listed atom (by index) and mass number.
-- `-e/--explicit-subs`: Perform arbitrary isotopic substitutions as provided in a list (which must be enclosed in quotes)
+- `-e/--explicit-subs`: Perform arbitrary isotopic substitutions as provided in a list (which must be enclosed in quotes).
 - `-c/--combo-subs`: Perform calculations for every possible combination of the listed subsitutions by index and mass number.

 See below for further details about these options.